amitha05jones/Data_Analysis_SQL_Skills/README.md

 | `sales_amount` | INT      | Sales amount for the line item/product in the order |
 | `quantity`     | TINYINT  | Quantity of the product sold in the line item       |

 Key Business Problems & SQL Solutions

-This section highlights a selection of the most impactful SQL queries in this repository, showcasing diverse analytical challenges and the SQL techniques used to solve them.
+This section highlights a selection of the most impactful SQL queries in this repository, showcasing diverse analytical challenges and the SQL techniques used to solve them, categorized by their primary business focus.

+Customer Behavior & Segmentation

+These queries focus on understanding customer actions, grouping them into valuable segments, and analyzing their purchasing habits over their lifecycle.

 1. Customer Loyalty Tier Migration Analysis

 Business Question: How do customers move between loyalty tiers based on their annual spend?

 Insight: Identified customers who upgraded or downgraded loyalty tiers year-over-year, crucial for informing targeted marketing and retention strategies.

-SQL Skills: CTE, LAG(), CASE WHEN, Window Functions (PARTITION BY, ORDER BY), DATE_FORMAT(), YEAR(), SUM(), GROUP BY.
+SQL Skills: CTE, LAG(), CASE WHEN, Window Functions, DATE_FORMAT(), YEAR(), SUM(), GROUP BY.

 Code: sql_queries/customer_analysis/Q27_Customer_Loyalty_Tier_Migration.sql

 2. Average Order Value by Product Category over Customer Lifespan Quartiles

 Business Question: Do customer purchasing behaviors in specific product categories vary based on their tenure with the company?